krithin/hublinks/README.md

 ## Usage

-BUG: First, visit https://107.21.173.36/ and tell Chrome to accept the certificate, b/c it's self-signed.
+BUG: First, visit https://107.21.173.36/ and tell Chrome to accept the certificate, because it's self-signed.
 Otherwise, it won't work.

 Download the static.crx file and open it with Chrome to activate the extension, and then open your favorite source file in any _public_ Github repository.